archangel4031/PythonClassAssignments/Quarter1/README.md

-# PythonClass
+# PythonClass Quarter 1

 ## About

-This is the repo for assignments for AI Course
+This is the repo for assignments for AI Course, that were given in Quater 1

 ## Assignments List Quarter 1

 ### Class 3